 So my blog and YouTube channel have morphed a bit, where I really just want to share my knowledge and experience with you all.
-That is why I started the Skincare 101 series, where I will be sharing all kinds of information on how to best take of YOUR skin.
+That is why I started the Skincare 101 series, where I will be sharing all kinds of information on how to best take of YOUR skin and help you find the right skincare routine for your skin’s needs.
 As you may know, all skin is different.
 We each have unique skin types, skin concerns and skincare needs.
 What works for one, doesn’t necessarily work for all.

 I have already done videos and blog posts in this series on: The Importance of Skincare and Skincare Routine, Anti-aging Skincare: Retinols, AHA’s and BHA’s, An Esthetician Busts 10 Skincare Myths and 10 Skincare Jargon/Terms Demystified.